shubh-ui/nodebase/README.md

-# Codebase ⚙️
+# Nodebase ⚙️
 **An n8n-inspired workflow automation platform**

-Codebase is a modern, developer-first workflow automation platform inspired by n8n.
+Nodebase is a modern, developer-first workflow automation platform inspired by n8n.
 It enables users to build, execute, and monitor automated workflows using **trigger nodes**, **execution nodes**, and **AI-powered integrations** — all through a clean, extensible architecture.

 ---